Rick Brattin: Medicaid

 In 2024, Brattin participated in a 25 hour filibuster of taxes necessary to fund Medicaid, citing his concerns about abortion, which is already illegal in Missouri.
 Republicans Lincoln Hough and Mike Parson described the act as "pathetic political gamesmanship" and "deliberate dysfunction."

+Paid sick leave

+In 2025, Brattin gave testimony against a voter initiative for guaranteed paid sick leave passed the previous year.
+In his speech, he argued against direct democracy, saying that voters did not have "skin in the game" or understand business bottom line.

 Religious freedom

 In 2025, Brattin interrupted a minister's testimony and cut time to other religious leaders who described a bill requiring the display of the Ten Commandments in schools as government overreach.

+Stadium funding

+In 2025, Brattin voted in favor of $1.5 billion in tax incentives for the Kansas City stadium deal.
+The vote was opposed by current and former members of the Missouri Freedom Caucus, who criticized the deal as a “handout to billionaire sports team owners.”
+Brattin's vote was secured based on an added provision related to local property taxes.
+Brattin stepped down as chair of the Freedom Caucus a few days after.

 Welfare

 In February 2015, Brattin introduced Missouri House Bill 813, reading "A recipient of supplemental nutrition assistance program benefits shall not use such benefits to purchase cookies, chips, energy drinks, soft drinks, seafood, or steak."

 Defamation lawsuit

-In April 2024, Brattin was sued for defamation by Denton Loudermill of Olathe, Kansas, after Brattin posted a picture of Loudermill in handcuffs on social media, falsely identifying him as an undocumented immigrant and as a "shooter" at the 2024 Kansas City parade shooting.
+In April 2024, Brattin was sued for defamation by Denton Loudermill, Jr., a father of three of Olathe, Kansas, after Brattin posted a picture of Loudermill in handcuffs on social media with false accusations labeling him as an undocumented immigrant and the perpetrator of the 2024 Kansas City parade shooting.
 At a news conference in February 2024, Brattin stated that he and others who shared false information about the shooting had nothing to apologize for.
+In April 2025, Loudermill was found dead from drug overdose at his home, having suffered from depression and harassment related to the wrongful accusations over the previous year.